 Group counseling allows one to find out that they are not alone in their type of life challenge.
 To be involved in a group of peers who are in a similar place not only increases one's understanding of the struggles around the topic but also the variety of the possible solutions available.
-Typically, groups have up to eight participants, one or two group leaders, and revolve around a common topic like: anger management, self-esteem, divorce, and domestic violence, recovery from abuse and trauma, and substance abuse and recovery.
+Typically, groups have up to 15 participants, one or two group leaders, and revolve around common topics like anger management, self-esteem, divorce, and domestic violence, recovery from abuse and trauma, and substance abuse and recovery.

 What is Behavioral/Mental Health Counseling?

 Assisting individuals, families, and groups with diverse needs through challenges in their life journeys.
-Counselors take a developmental perspective and know that people grow and change throughout their lives.
-Counselors understand principles of human development, psychology, mental health and change theories, and can establish effective helping relationships with people from diverse cultures.
-Counselors are skilled in the assessment of people and situation, diagnosis and treatment of mental disorders, and in the application of cognitive, affective, behavioral and systemic strategies to facilitate change.
+Our counselors take a developmental perspective and know that people grow and change throughout their lives.
+We understand principles of human development, psychology, mental health and change theories, and can establish effective helping relationships with people from diverse cultures.
+We are highly skilled in the assessment of people and situation, diagnosis and treatment of mental disorders, and in the application of cognitive, affective, behavioral and systemic strategies to facilitate change.

-Help client create change - setting personal goals or making system-wide changes.
-As helpers, counselors are respectful and responsive to client and offer a safe place for people to share their experiences and to explore ways to cope.
-Counselors are skilled in implementing therapeutic interventions designed to help clients challenged by a range of circumstances including: Trauma, depression, anxiety, stress, unanticipated life events, interpersonal discord, social injustice, co-occurring disorders, worksite disruption and career issues.
+Help the client create change: setting personal goals or making system-wide changes.
+As helpers, counselors are respectful and responsive to the client and offer a safe place for people to share their experiences and to explore ways to cope.
+Counselors are skilled in implementing therapeutic interventions designed to help clients challenged by a range of circumstances, including trauma, depression, anxiety, stress, unanticipated life events, interpersonal discord, social injustice, co-occurring disorders, worksite disruption, and career issues.

 What is Anger Management?